MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-showresultcachespaceused-transact-sql.md

 ## Remarks

-This command does not take any parameters and needs to be run in the target user database.
+The `DBCC SHOWRESULTCACHESPACEUSED' command doesn't take any parameters and returns the space used by the database where the command is run.

-The maximum size of result set cache is 1TB per database.
-Azure SQL Data Warehouse automatically evicts entries in the result set cache every 48 hours if they are not used or when the result set cache approaches the maximum size.
+The maximum size of result set cache is 1 TB per database.
+Azure SQL Data Warehouse automatically evicts entries in the result set cache:

+- every 48 hours if the result set hasn't been used.
+- when the result set cache approaches the maximum size.

 Users can manually empty the result set cache for a database by turning OFF the result set cache feature or by using the `DBCC DROPRESULTSETCACHE` command.
-Pausing a database will not empty result set cache.
+Pausing a database won't empty result set cache.

 ## Permissions